-Municipalities are responsible for assessing whether the execution of a certain urban project is according to the applicable laws and territorial management instruments.
+Municipalities are the local entities responsible for assessing whether the execution of a certain urban project is according to the applicable laws and territorial management instruments.

-However, although municipalities play an important role in executing urban projects, other entities may be asked to give their opinion (e.g., the Public Heritage Department [Direcção-Geral do Património Cultural] or the Tourism Authority [Turismo de Portugal]).
+However, although municipalities play an important role in executing urban projects, other entities may be asked to give their prior approval or an opinion (e.g., the Public Heritage Department [Direcção-Geral do Património Cultural] or the Tourism Authority [Turismo de Portugal]).
 In some cases, their opinion can be binding, which means to proceed with a specific urban project, the project may need these entities' approval.